 Long gone are the days where Tulum was a hidden gem frequented mostly by backpackers and long-term nomads.
 Tulum has rapidly become one of Mexico’s trendiest destinations, and as a result, one of the priciest.
 The laid-back beach vibes have been replaced by the high class clientele of the Zona Hotelera.
 It seems like every Insta-model and influencer decided to flock to Tulum during the pandemic.
 This boom in tourism has definitely changed the landscape of this once serene beach town.

 However, it is still possible to enjoy Tulum as a backpacker on a budget.
-Backpacking Tulum might not be the same as it was a few years ago, but it still deserves to be on any backpacker’s itinerary.
+Backpacking Tulum might not be the same as it was many years ago, but it still deserves to be on any backpacker’s itinerary.
 Tulum is a world-class beach destination that goes far beyond being just a beach.
 Mystical cenotes tucked away in the jungle, ancient ruins of civilizations past, and a sizzling nightlife scene round out Tulum as one of Mexico’s must-visit destinations.

 How To Get to Tulum

 If you’ve already been traveling or backpacking through Mexico and need to get to Tulum, going by bus is a great option.
 In these parts of Mexico, the main bus line is ADO or OCC.
 Go to your local ADO station and catch a bus to Tulum if they have it.
 If not, catch one to Cancun and ride on down to Tulum.
 Cheap local colectivos go to Tulum from Playa del Carmen as well.

-Where To Stay in Tulum
+Where To Stay in Tulum for Backpackers

 Best Hostels in Tulum